jtangney/gke-federated-learning/testing/README.md

 - List the ServiceEntries (TODO: use istioctl).
 You see that there is a ServiceEntry that configures some external domains (example.com etc)
 `kubectl get ServiceEntry -A`

-- Make a request to 'example.org'.
+- From the test pod in the tenant namespace, make a request to 'example.org'.
 Note that this domain is not configured in the ServiceEntries.
 ```
 kubectl -n $TENANT exec -it -c test \
   $(kubectl -n $TENANT get pod -l app=test -o jsonpath={.items..metadata.name}) \